 - 2.4.1 The Council raises on average £10m sundry invoices every year.
-There are two key types of sundry debt: - a) Social care debtors - b) Commercial rents - 2.4.2 In terms of social care, people are often vulnerable i.e. have a learning disability, have dementia, are in and out of hospital.
+There are two key types of sundry debt: - a) Social care debtors; and - b) Commercial rents. - 2.4.2 In terms of social care, people are often vulnerable i.e. have a learning disability, have dementia, are in and out of hospital.
 It is often difficult to contact the person to discuss payment of invoices and sometime family members have to take on managing the person's finances either informally or formally by Power of Attorney.
-If there are no family members or there are signs of financial abuse, we apply for Deputyship which takes a long time to obtain. - 2.4.3 The process of recovering unpaid social care invoices is therefore not straightforward.
+If there are no family members or there are signs of financial abuse, we apply for Deputyship or refer to a Panel Deputy which takes a long time to obtain. - 2.4.3 The process of recovering unpaid social care invoices is therefore not straightforward.
 It is a problem for many Councils.
-Currently we have 60 cases where there are debts outstanding of over 90 days old.
-These debts total £196k, of these: - 23 debts are awaiting probate (£59k); - 2 cases are waiting for the Court of Protection to award a deputyship order to enable RCC officers or family members to manage their finances (£44k); and - 2 cases relate to a debtor who has been identified as vulnerable (£3.5k). - 2.4.4 We are requesting write off of two debts totalling £24,077.52. - 2.4.5 In terms of commercial rents, there are no debts to present for write off.
-Commercial tenants were given the opportunity to defer rental payments during the pandemic.
-Most tenants are now repaying debt and we have only one case where we believe there is a risk of non-recovery but repayments are being made.
-We have not reached write off stage in any cases.
+Currently we have 88 cases where there are debts outstanding of over 90 days old.
+These debts total £297k, of these: - 41 debts are awaiting probate (£104k).
+Claims have been submitted to either solicitors or executors and debts can't be settled until probate is granted subject to sufficient funds being available; - 4 cases are waiting for the Court of Protection to award a deputyship order to enable RCC officers or family members to manage their finances (£132k).
+This will enable the deputy to access bank accounts and release assets to pay the debt e.g. sell property or make card payments; and - 2.4.4 We are requesting write off of 3 debts totalling £12,639.93. - 2.4.5 In terms of commercial rents, there is 1 debt of £6,577.52 to submit for write off.
+Commercial tenants were given the opportunity to defer rental payments during the pandemic. - 2.4.6 Most tenants have now repaid the debt and we have only have one case where we believe there is a risk of non-recovery but repayments are currently being made.
+The details of this debt are noted on Appendix A for information.